GabePoel/Quantum-Information-Propagation/README.md

-# Quantum Information Propogation and Scrambling
+# Quantum Information Propagation and Scrambling
 See `Paper.pdf` for details.